Here is a story about hobby farm life.

 I guess some questions just never get answered.
 But now we know a little bit about life on Jerry’s hobby farm.

-Let’s move on to some financial aspects of hobby farming.
+Let’s move on to some financial aspects of living in a farming community.

 Hobby Farming Requires Money